dewittn/drafts-scripts/bold-list-items/README.md

 * **This item:** will get bolded
 1. **Numbered List.** This item will also get bolded
 2. **Included Symbols:** You can specify which symbols in this case ':' will be bolded.
-3. **Excluded Symbols** - You can also specify symbols that will bold text but not be bolded themselves, in this case ' -' triggers the bold formatting but does not change itself.
+3. **Excluded Symbols** - You can also specify symbols that will bold text but not be bolded themselves, in this case ' -' triggers the formatting change but is not included.
 ```

 You can set which characters or string sets trigger the bolding as well as adjust the max word cut off.